leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 *Frame Assembly - 11*
 {: .fs-2 .text-grey-dk-000 }

+Now that the basic frame is assembled, this is a good time to check for squareness.
+For each face, measure the two diagonals to see if they are within 1mm of each other.
+For the bottom, check to make sure it's not rocking.

+I'm prepping these bed extrusions the older horizontal way with the front cap to line up with the mounting holes on the v0.1 bed.

 ![Frame Assembly - 12](../../../../assets/images/micron-13-frame-12.jpg)
 *Frame Assembly - 12*
 {: .fs-2 .text-grey-dk-000 }

+Don't forget this heatset insert on the bottom of the front piece.

 ![Frame Assembly - 13](../../../../assets/images/micron-13-frame-13.jpg)
 *Frame Assembly - 13*